bruceravel/demeter/documentation/Athena/process/mee.rst

 Mulielectron Photoexcitations page
 <http://www.p-ng.si/~arcon/xas/mpe/mpe.htm>`__.

-Another similar phenomenon is the presence of a small impurity of the Z+1 element, leading to a small edge step well above the measured edge.
+Another phenomenon which is somewhat similar in its effect on your data is the presence of a small impurity of the Z+1 element, leading to a small edge step well above the measured edge.
 In some cases this small edge step might be hard to see in your |mu| (E) data, but are clearly visible as a step in the |chi| (k) which Fourier transforms into a low-R contribution in the |chi| (R) spectrum.

 :demeter:`athena` offers two relatively simple algorithms to attempt to remove the effect of a step due to multi-electron excitations or